 Narcissistic Personality Disorder (NPD) is a mental health disorder exhibited primarily through an overinflated ego, disregard for the feelings of others, and belief that one is more important than anyone else.
 Narcissists love to call attention to themselves and truly believe they are admired and highly esteemed.

-Common symptoms of narcissistic personality disorder include:
+Characteristics and symptoms of narcissistic personality disorder include:

 - An exaggerated sense of self-importance: Narcissists believe their contributions are of greater importance and value than those of anyone else.
 They applaud their efforts and downplay those of others.